 The New York State Court of Appeals recently ruled that regardless of an individual’s privacy settings on his or her social media account, photos and other content posted to that account may be used as evidence in court if it is relevant a personal injury case or any other case at hand.
 This ruling came after a woman who sustained an injury in a 2011 horseback riding accident was required to provide the defendant in her case, the owner of the horse whose alleged negligence resulted in the woman’s spinal injury and brain injury, with images from her private Facebook account that show her before and after her accident.

-Through a personal injury claim, an individual can seek compensation for the reduced quality of life he or she suffers as the result of an accident.
+Through a Long Island personal injury attorney claim, an individual can seek compensation for the reduced quality of life he or she suffers as the result of an accident.
 This can include an inability to enjoy the activities he or she enjoyed before being injured.
 To demonstrate this loss, the plaintiff must provide sufficient evidence to support his or her personal injury claim.

 Photographs Help Tell the Story of an Accident and the Victim’s Recovery

 In a legal proceeding, the discovery process is the point at which both parties examine the evidence provided by the other.
 This helps them both gain a better sense of each others’ arguments to develop their own legal strategies.

 Images are often exchanged during the discovery process.
 In personal injury cases, these photographs show how the plaintiff looked before the accident, how he or she looks after the accident, and in some cases, what the injury looked like at the moment of the accident.

 Controversy Over Individuals’ Privacy and the Court’s Rights